Matthew 19

 Jesus is saying, if they put their wives away, they better give them the ‘apostasion’, they better make it legal, so she can have the certificate and show anybody else that she has the right to marry again.

-If they put their wives away, if there is separation, if there is abandonment, then they must give them the legal certificate of divorce or they are going to incur adultery and she will incur adultery when there is remarriage.
+If they put their wives away, if there is separation, if there is abandonment, then they must give them the legal certificate of divorce, or they are going to incur adultery, and she will incur adultery when there is remarriage.

 Is Divorce A Sin?

+I think we can also come to the conclusion that Jesus doesn’t condemn ‘divorce’ as a sin.
+Many people teach that divorce is a sin, but the Bible doesn’t say that.
 Where does the problem come from in this text?
 Does it come in the divorce?
 No!
 It’s in the remarriage, that’s where the problem is, the problem comes in the remarriage.
 Jesus says they can’t remarry unless there has been an official divorce.

-I’m sure some people will still ask, what about that passage in Malachi 2 in the Old Testament where God says, ‘I hate divorce’?
+I’m sure some people will still ask, what about that passage in Malachi 2:16, in the Old Testament where God says, ‘I hate divorce’?
 He said, ‘I hate shalach’ which we now know means ‘putting away’.
 I hate putting away, God says.
 Why?

 Because they hadn’t been granting their wives the ‘apostasion’, they hadn’t given them the ‘keriythuwth’ they hadn’t given them the legal certificate.